edge-js/edgejs.dev/content/docs/partials.md

+---
+summary: Partials are reusable templates with access to the state of the parent template
+---

 # Partials

 Partials are markup fragments created to reuse them across different templates.
 Partials have access to all the data available to the parent template, including [inline variables](./templates_state.md#inline-variables).